Content

 Variants of 13 Cards Rummy

-The 13-card rummy game, also called Indian Rummy, is popular due to its three fun rummy variations - Points, Pool, and Deals Rummy.
 Starting with Points rummy (the easiest rummy variant for beginners), here are the three variants of 13-card rummy:

 Points Rummy

-Points rummy is one of the most basic rummy variants where the players play for points starting with a predefined rupee value.
+Points rummy is one of the most basic rummy variants where the players play for points starting with a pre-decided rupee value.
 The player who wins the game has to get zero points while making a valid declaration.
 The points of the losing players are calculated based on the cards that are not grouped in any sequence or set.
 The winning amount is calculated basis the sum of all points lost by opponents multiplied by the pre-decided rupee value of points.

 Pool Rummy